tunayer/noteDegreeGame/README.md

 ## 🧠 How It Works

 1. A random note and degree are generated.
-2. Four answer options are displayed.
-3. The user selects the answer.
-4. The game provides immediate feedback on whether the answer is correct.
+2. User tries to guess the correct note based on the degree shown.

 ## 🚀 Getting Started